CrackTheCode016/intro-to-rust-workshop/README.md

 # WebZero Hackerhouse Rust Workshop - An Intro to Rust

-> The slides are available on hackMD, but also here in the repo:[ HACKMD.md.](HACKMD.md)
+> The slides are available on hackMD, but also here in the repo:[HACKMD.md.](./content/HACKMD.md).
+> Examples for teaching a quick "Rust 101" is also available: [EXAMPLES.md](./content/EXAMPLES.md)

 This workshop focuses on two main objectives, mainly: